Richardaeld/Eldridge_Music/TESTING.md

 ---

 #### User Story
-+ As a returning user I would like a create an account.
++ As a new user I would like a create an account.

 #### Expectation(s):
 + An account can be created, accessed, and updated.